electron/electron/docs/api/frameless-window.md

 # Frameless Window

-A frameless window is a window that has no [chrome]()—the parts of the window that display close, open, minify buttons and such.
+A frameless window is a window that has no [chrome](https://developer.mozilla.org/en-US/docs/Glossary/Chrome), the parts of the window, like toolbars, that are not a part of the webp page.
 These are options on the [`BrowserWindow`](browser-window.md) class.

 ## Create a frameless window